neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/shell-basics.md

 ## Treasure Hunt

+In this challenge you have to find the lost diamond of the ancient king of treasure island!
 Open the `treasure-hunt.zip` that you received.
-The goal is to navigate through the treasure island only with the terminal and to find the treasure!
-These are the commands you need:
+Navigate through treasure island only with the terminal and find the treasure!
+Use the following commands:

 - use `cd` to change directories
 - use `cd ..` to move out of the current folder